Qalander/KeyHunt-Cuda/README.md

 This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

+It is important to binary sort the RIPEMD160 file before giving it to the program, otherwise binary search function would not properly.

 ## Changes

 - Renamed from VanitySearch to KeyHunt (inspired from [keyhunt](https://github.com/albertobsd/keyhunt) by albertobsd).